The Lumsden Club

 The Lumsden Club is an all female club at the University of St Andrews, Scotland.
 The club is a registered charity that aims to support women and children's charities and the arts, both locally and abroad.
-The club is named in honour of Dame Louisa Lumsden, founding female warden at University Hall, the university's first hall of residence for women.
+It is named in honour of Dame Louisa Lumsden, founding female warden at University Hall, the university's first hall of residence for women.

 Membership

 The club consists of approximately 40 members, with a maximum of 10 students from each year group.
-The club was founded by Libby Hart and Emmeline Kuhn in 2001, and the club's alumni include a number of well known personalities, such as the Princess of Wales.
+The club was founded by Libby Hart and Emmeline Kuhn in 2001, and the club's alumni include a number of well known personalities, such as Catherine, Princess of Wales.

 Potential members of the club are recruited during their first year of university.
 Prospective candidates are subject to two rounds of interviews to ascertain their suitability for membership.
 Interviewees are informed of the outcome of their application by way of a letter, traditionally placed under the candidate's door.

 Members of The Lumsden Club meet weekly to discuss club affairs.
 Other than actively engaging in meetings, members are expected to fundraise money for charitable causes, volunteer locally in the Fife area and fulfil artistic endeavours.